 Bangladesh has faced challenges in implementing absolute evidence-based management due to a data-poor situation.
 However, specific regulatory initiatives have been established based on previous stock assessments.
 The stock assessment report of 2019 indicated an overall status of demersal finfish and shrimp as overfished and depleted.
-In response to this information, a strategic plan has been devised.
-Within the next five years, all bottom trawlers will be converted to midwater trawlers.
+In response to this information, a strategic plan was devised, that within the next five years, all bottom trawlers would be converted to mid-water trawlers.
 Furthermore, in adherence to the Marine Fisheries Rules of 2023, the licenses of all shrimp trawlers will be cancelled within ten years.